 From the onset, API has published an anthology of poems, di-vêrsé-city, on behalf of AIPF.
 While poems submitted to the anthology are screened for content and language, there is no restrictive artistic evaluation unless the poets request their poems be submitted to the Festival's annual poetry competition, the Christina Sergeyevna contest.

 A Youth program was added to the Festival in 2004 to encourage parents and teachers to gather poetry from creative students throughout Central Texas, and submit their work to AIPF for possible inclusion in an annual publication, di-vêrsé-city Youth Anthology.
 Annual events in the Youth program include an anthology reading, during which young poets read their poetry in front of an audience, and workshops hosted by Featured Poets and Special Guests from the Festival proper.
 In 2009 a youth slam was added to the festival.

-The more popular events at the festival are: the outreach performances at retirement centers and schools; the Anthology launch readings; performances by noteworthy musicians and a world-class storyteller as well as poets writing in every genre; workshop panel of experts, and the local City Reads.
-Another recent addition to the festival has been the Haiku Death Match competition.
-This is in addition to the haiku open mic.
+Popular events at AIPF are: outreach performances at retirement centers and schools; an Anthology Launch reading; performances by noteworthy musicians and world-class storytellers; workshops; panels of experts; and City Reads.
+Another recent addition to the festival is a Haiku Death Match competition.
+This is in addition to a haiku open mic.

 A grateful and special thanks to API Founders: Festival Thom, Herman M. Nelson, John Berry, and Sue Littleton.